-Most programs for religious studies are at the undergraduate level and take from 24 to 48 months to complete if you attend school full-time.
-Although less common, some students go on to pursue this area of study at the graduate level, which can take an additional two to eight years, depending on the particular master's and/or doctorate program.**
+Most religious studies programs are at the undergraduate level and take 24 to 48 months to complete if you attend school full-time.
+Although less common, some students pursue this area of study at the graduate level, which can take an additional two to eight years, depending on the particular master's and/or doctorate program.**

 Most Common Length of School**

 Although some post-graduate certificate programs are available, a religious studies education is typically offered at the following levels:

 Associate degree program: An associate degree in religious studies provides an introduction and broad overview of the topics and issues related to religion.** Designed to take about two years for full-time students, it also typically includes some general courses.

 Bachelor's degree program: A bachelor's degree is the most common religious studies degree.
 It's usually designed to take about four years.** It provides a more comprehensive mix of basic and advanced courses about religion as well as a wider selection of general classes.

 Master's degree program: You need a bachelor's degree to pursue religious studies at this level, but that degree doesn't necessarily need to be in this area of study.
 It often takes an additional two years to complete a master's degree in religious studies.** Students frequently get to pursue a particular area of specialization.

 PhD program: Requirements vary, but students at this level typically need at least a bachelor's or master's degree (sometimes both) to apply for a doctorate program.
 It can take students up to an additional six years to earn a PhD.** Their research and studies are often geared toward very specific specialties.

 Every program's curriculum is a little different.
 The classes you take will depend on your particular school and level of study.
 In general, students often have classes in subjects like: